Edward Brooke: Early career

-After graduating from Boston University, Brooke worked as a lawyer.
-He declined offers to join established law firms, instead opening his own law practice in the Roxbury neighborhood of Boston.
+Politics

 Brooke began his foray in politics in 1950, when, at the urging of friends from his former army unit, Brooke ran for a seat in the Massachusetts House of Representatives.
 Brooke didn't affiliate with both of the major parties, choosing instead to run in both the Democratic and Republican primaries.
 He won the Republican nomination, and was endorsed by the party, but lost the general election in a landslide to his Democratic opponent.
 Two years later, he ran again for the same seat, but again lost the election to the same Democratic opponent.
-In 1960, Brooke ran for secretary of state; he won the Republican nomination, becoming the first black person to be nominated for statewide office in Massachusetts.
-However, he lost the election to future-mayor of Boston Kevin White, whose campaign issued a bumper sticker saying, "Vote White," a reference to Brooke's race.
+In 1960, Brooke ran for secretary of state (which, in Massachusetts, is styled "Secretary of the Commonwealth"); he won the Republican nomination, becoming the first black person to be nominated for statewide office in Massachusetts.
+However, he lost the election to future mayor of Boston Kevin White, whose campaign issued a bumper sticker saying, "Vote White," which some took as a reference to Brooke's race.

 Despite losing the secretary's race to White, the closeness of the results led to Republican leaders taking notice of Brooke's potential.
 Governor John Volpe sought to reward Brooke for his efforts, and offered him a number of jobs, most of them judicial in nature.
 Seeking a position with a higher political profile, Brooke eventually accepted the position of Finance Commission of Boston, where he investigated financial irregularities and uncovered evidence of corruption in city affairs.
 He was described in the press as having "the tenacity of a terrier", and it was reported that he "restore[d] to vigorous life an agency which many had thought moribund."
 He parlayed his achievements into a successful election as Attorney General of Massachusetts in 1962, becoming the first African-American to be elected attorney general of any state.